ayaovi/LuckyDivisor/README.md

 - Currently at the end of the game, depending on how one gpt there, a "GAME OVER" or "TIME OUT" message is display on the canvas.
 The colour of this string can possibly change.
 Moreover, I am thinking making the message flash (i.e. on and off) instead of it being static is cooler, I mean the guy lost so let's give him comfort in his loss.
 - Another feature that may go hand in hand with the one above would be covering up the cubes on the canvas with a transparent colour-ish layer before displaying the end of game message.
 - Currently When the game is paused, a text message "PAUSED" is display on the canvas, we change that to an icon.
+- In time we could create player journeys.
+More on player journey in our context can be found [*here*](http://amyjokim.com/blog/2014/04/08/the-players-journey/).
+I think a complement of player journey implementation would the actor journey implementation.

 ## Dependencies
 The game can be played on in the following browsers: